 According to section 1 of the Partnership Act 1890, the definition of a partnership is: “the relation which subsists between persons carrying on a business in common with a view of profit”.
-It is this relation between two or more persons (each person can either be an individual or another legal entity classed as a person such as a limited company), which is perhaps the most crucial characteristic of a partnership.
+It is this relation between two or more persons (each person can either be an individual or another legal entity classed as a person, such as a limited company), which is perhaps the most crucial characteristic of partnerships.
 It is impossible to hold out a business structure as being a partnership without at least two persons.

-If any type of partnership falls below two persons for any reason, e.g. if there are only two individual partners and one dies, it will automatically be deemed to be dissolved.
+If any type of partnership falls below two persons for any reason, e.g., if there are only two individual partners and one dies, it will automatically be deemed to be dissolved.
 The remaining person can then choose to carry on the business as a sole trader or set up a limited company.
 Alternatively, they can find a new partner and form a new partnership.

-Sharing profits, losses and responsibilities
+Sharing profits, losses, and responsibilities in business partnerships

 Subject to specific agreements to the contrary, all partners are entitled to take part in business decisions and the overall management of the business.
 Conversely, each partner is responsible for any acts or omissions of other partners acting “in the ordinary course of the business of the firm” (section 10 Partnership Act).

 Partnerships are transparent for tax purposes; no tax is levied upon the partnership itself – instead each partner is accountable for paying their income tax according to their personal share of profits and expenses.

 Most partnerships are ordinary partnerships, as set out by the Partnership Act 1890.
 An ordinary partnership is not a separate legal entity.
 It is a group of two or more persons carrying out business together.